Welcome to the official landing page of the unofficial Star Wars: What the Prequels Should Have Been project. #RebootthePrequels

 - Maul remains a threat.

-Episode III: Fall of the Jedi
+Episode III: Return of the Sith

 While you’re waiting, don’t forget to check out my analysis of the other Star Wars films: